nickyiliwang0000/h/projects/project-04.md

 In order to secure your site, it's best to see if your host offers SSL certificates, or use a third-party service like [Cloudflare](https://www.cloudflare.com/plans).
 If this isn't possible, GitHub offers free hosting of sites with secured certificates.
 Ask an instructor to help you down this path.
 If you DO host your project on a domain that has `https` you will need to make sure any thing that you link or and AJAX requests that you make have a domain that is `https`.
 Otherwise you will get errors when it is deployed!

-If you have an API that does not support CORS you might have to use what's called a proxy server, we have setup one up at <https://proxy.hackeryou.com/> , if you think this is the case, let an instructor know and we can [show you how it works](https://github.com/HackerYou/bootcamp-notes/blob/master/06-applied-javacript/6.22-fetching-data-with-something-other-than%24.ajax.md#axios-with-a-proxy-server).
+If you have an API that does not support CORS you might have to use what's called a proxy server, we have set one up at <https://proxy.hackeryou.com/> , if you think this is the case, let an instructor know and we can [show you how it works](https://github.com/HackerYou/bootcamp-notes/blob/master/06-applied-javacript/6.22-fetching-data-with-something-other-than%24.ajax.md#axios-with-a-proxy-server).

 ## Scope document
-In order to keep you on track this week we want you to fill out a scope outline document and get it signed by an instructor.
-This is designed to make you think about what your minimum viable product is (i.e. what is the smallest version of this idea as a functional project).
+In order to keep you on track this week we want you to fill out a scope outline document and get it approved by an instructor.
+This is designed to make you think about what your minimum viable product is (i.e. what is the smallest version of this idea that is a functional project).
 You can have as many stretch goals as you want, but only commit to what you are **dead certain** you can produce by the deadline.

-The scope document can be found [here](https://docs.google.com/document/d/1Xz9-80T2bHxZpqXOD_CfAHSlmesN_6_V0QAZwCbsMhI/edit?usp=sharing) There will also be print outs provided for you.
+The scope document can be found [here](https://docs.google.com/document/d/1Xz9-80T2bHxZpqXOD_CfAHSlmesN_6_V0QAZwCbsMhI/edit?usp=sharing).
+There will also be print-outs provided for you.

-Again, you have to get this signed off on before you start any significant work.
+Again, you have to get this approved before you start any significant work.
 An instructor will take your copy when they sign off on it, so please take a picture for yourself.

 ## How will this project be graded?
 You will be given an opportunity to provide feedback about the experience of working with your partner.